karlchris/data-engineering/docs/data-modeling/query-lifecycle/README.md

 There are two programming paradigms: imperative and declarative.
 The most commonly used programming languages, like Python and Java, are imperative.

+!!! info

-> They instruct the computer on how the code should run by giving a sequence of steps.
+    They instruct the computer on how the code should run by giving a sequence of steps.

 On the other hand, when using a declarative programming language like SQL, we instruct the computer what kind of result we expect, such as the conditions and transformation tasks that need to be performed, and the language figures out how to execute the operations to achieve that result.